Kamarupi Prakrit: Apabhramsa

 Like other inscriptions from Kingdom of Kamarupa which were written in Sanskrit, the Nidhanpur inscription of Bhaskar Varman shows "mistakes" and have few Apabhramsa terms due to influence of a local Apabhramsa.

-Some linguists claim that there existed a Kamrupi apabhramsa as opposed to the Magadhi apabhramsa from which the three cognate languages---Assamese, Bengali and Odia---sprouted.
-The initial motive comes from extra-linguistic considerations.
-Kamarupa was the most powerful and formidable kingdom in the region which provided the political and cultural influence for the development of the Kamrupi apabhramsa.

-Xuanzang (or Hiuen Tsang), when he visited Kamarupa in 643 CE mentioned that the language spoken in Kamarupa was a 'little different' from the one spoken in mid-India is provided as evidence that this apabhramsa existed as early as the 5th century.
+Xuanzang (or Hiuen Tsang), when he visited Kamarupa in 643 CE mentioned that the language spoken in Kamarupa was a 'little different' from the one spoken in mid-India (Magadha) is provided as evidence that this Apabhramsa existed as early as the 7th century.